-- 91. A soil compaction report shall be prepared and submitted to the City Building Department for approval prior to issuance of any building permits. - 92.
-There shall be no encroachment into public rights of way for construction trailers, equipment, trash bins, portable toilets, or materials; all of which shall be kept onsite.
-Construction access to the site shall be by an approved driveway, entry, or curb cut; no asphalt ramps or curb jumping is permitted. - 93.
+- centerline to ultimate right of way.
+Hacienda Avenue is a Major Collector with a 100-foot ultimate right of way. - c.
+The intersection of Hacienda Avenue and Little Morongo Road shall be constructed to reflect the ultimate street section of each. - d.
+The street improvements shall include construction of asphalt concrete pavement, curb/gutter, sidewalk, streetlights, catch basins, storm drains, and fully landscaped and irrigated along the property frontage - e.
+Improvements shall include removal and construction of existing street improvements that are severely damaged and/or not in compliance with City Standards. - f.
+All sidewalks, ramps, and landings shall be compliant with the Americans with Disability Act. - g.
+All street improvements including the energizing of street lights and installation of irrigation and landscaping along: Little Morongo Road and Hacienda Ave shall be guaranteed by constructed and energized prior to the issuance of certificate occupancy. - 102.
+Dedicate an additional 20 feet of right of way on the east side of Little Morongo road and 50 feet on the North side of Hacienda Avenue.
+Street dedications of easements shall be by separate document. - 103.
+The minimum grade on all proposed streets shall be 0.50% unless approved in advance, in writing, by the City Engineer. - 104.
+Prior to the installation of any improvements in the public right-of-way (ROW), an encroachment permit shall be obtained from the City Public Works Department. - 105.
+There shall be no encroachment into public rights of way for construction trailers, equipment, trash bins, portable toilets, or materials; all of which shall be kept on-site.
+Construction access to the site shall be by an approved driveway, entry, or curb cut; no asphalt ramps or curb jumping is permitted. - 106.
+A soil compaction report shall be prepared and submitted to the City Building Department for approval prior to issuance of any building permits. - 107.
 At no time shall any adjacent streets for the project be allowed to be used for construction staging, storage or other such construction related activities.
 Access by heavy equipment shall be limited to the minimum number of trips essential to completing the construction.
-Any damage to the existing public roadways, sidewalks or other infrastructure shall be repaired or replaced by the Applicant's contractor at his own expense, as directed by the Public Works Director. - 94.
-Applicant/Developer shall submit an owner-and contractor-signed PM10 Dust Control Implementation Plan in accordance with the standards and codes of the City and the South Coast Air Quality Management District (SCAQMD).
+Any damage to the existing public

+- roadways, sidewalks or other infrastructure shall be repaired or replaced by the applicant's contractor at his own expense, as directed by the Public Works Manager. - 108.
+All projects street shall be maintained as private streets until such a time as they are fully improved to the City Standards and accepted by the City Council. - 109.
+Applicant/developer shall submit an owner-and contractor-signed PM10 Dust Control Implementation Plan in accordance with the standards and codes of the City and the South Coast Air Quality Management District (SCAQMD).
 Plans shall be submitted for review and approval by the Public Works Department prior to the issuance of any grading and/or applicable building permits.
 Any site that is greater than 10 acres shall concurrently process a PM10 Dust Control Implementation Plan with the SCAQMD.
 For further information contact the SCAQMD at: